speedbird620/Yet-another-simulator-chair/README.md

 After a few prototypes I landed in a solution where a control assembly is mounted on a chair.
 The prototypes proved that adequate control was feasible with surprisingly good flight control dynamics: you tend to forget that you are in a simulator when using a VR-headset.

-The chair should not only be for fun but it should also be useful in the activities of flying clubs.
-Therefore, the chair has been equipped with an option for dual control to help noobs into the gospel of gliding.
-That is also what distinguishes this build from all the other simulator chairs on the web.
-At least the ones I have found.

 _The first example in the prototype series during flight trials._

 <img width="601" height="899" alt="image" src="https://github.com/user-attachments/assets/83c536aa-28df-4f15-b2c4-e160d5fb6d0e" />